xplosionmind/pise-notes.club/_notes/History of Economic Thought/Adam Smith.md

 $$

 These two social classes have to exchange goods to ensure the stability of the social system: farmers buy labor from workers, and workers buy grain from farmers.
 Value of grain must be such as to guarantee:
-1. a profit for farmers to regain the cost of the seeds, exploited in the production process
+1. a profit for farmers to regain the cost of the seeds, used in the production process
 2. a purchasing ability subsistence goods for workers

 <br>